true-wealth/3a-transfer-reference/index.md

     *   a clients first name is “Mike” → 4 characters
     *   a clients last name is “Miller Mustermann Zimmermann” → 28 characters
 *   in this case, the leftover character created by the short first name ‘mike’ can be used by the last name
-*   the total characters for first and last name is more than 23 so the last name will be shortened*   The code will look like: `Mike;Miller Mustermann ZA010199....`
+*   the total characters for first and last name is more than 20 so the last name will be shortened
+    *   The code will look like: `Mike;Miller MustermanA010199....`
     *   Mike → total name is displayed
-    *   Miller Mustermann Zimmermann → is shortened to “Miller Mustermann Z”
+    *   Miller Mustermann Zimmermann → is shortened to “Miller Musterman”
 *   the same rule applies, if the last name is shorter than 14 characters, the leftover characters can be use for the first name

 ### The E-Banking enforces a split the 140 characters into 4 lines with 35 characters each.

 *   Lines can be split with newline (return / enter).
 The lines ending with a newline may only contain 34 characters instead (return is also counted as one character).
-*   In this case, the first and last name must be reduced by 3 characters in order to not overflow.
-*   If the first name or surname does not reach the maximum number of characters, the remaining characters are used to fill the gap until the maximum length of the first name and surname is reached.
-If this is not enough, the first name is shortened.
+*   For parsing, any newlines (return / enter) must be removed.

 ## Acceptance check of this specification